dzikoysk/reposilite/reposilite-site/data/guides/integrations/nginx.md

 }
 ```

-And update the base path property in shared configuration:
+And update the base path property in the local configuration (by default `configuration.cdn`)`:

 ```yaml
 # Custom base path